flutter/website/src/content/deployment/android.md

 To learn more about signing your app, check out
 [Sign your app][] on developer.android.com.

-## Shrinking your code with R8
+## Shrink your code with R8

-[R8][] is the new code shrinker from Google, and it's enabled by default when you build a release APK or AAB.
-To disable R8, pass the `--no-shrink` flag to `flutter build apk` or `flutter build appbundle`.
+[R8][] is the new code shrinker from Google.
+It's enabled by default when you build a release APK or AAB.
+To disable R8, pass the `--no-shrink` flag to
+`flutter build apk` or `flutter build appbundle`.

 :::note
 Obfuscation and minification can considerably extend compile time of the Android application.
 :::

-## Enabling multidex support
+## Enable multidex support

 When writing large apps or making use of large plugins, you might encounter Android's dex limit of 64k methods